Facilitation for HR, Recruiters & Hiring Managers

 - Accountability issues that arise when people move through the recruitment cycle from candidate to employee

-- Recruitment is seen as an admin function by the business
+- Recruitment being seen as an admin function by the business

 - Hiring manager resistance to partnering with recruiters and sourcers from the intake strategy session through onboard and beyond.